Eurypterid

-Eurypterids, often informally called sea scorpions, are a group of extinct arthropods that form the order Eurypterida.
-The earliest known eurypterids date to the Darriwilian stage of the Ordovician period 467.3 million years ago.
-The group is likely to have appeared first either during the Early Ordovician or Late Cambrian period.
+Eurypterids, often informally called sea scorpions, are a group of extinct marine arthropods that form the order Eurypterida.
+The earliest known eurypterids date to the Tremadocian stage of the Ordovician period, 480 million years ago.
+The group is likely to have appeared first during the Late Cambrian period.
 With approximately 250 species, the Eurypterida is the most diverse Paleozoic chelicerate order.
 Following their appearance during the Ordovician, eurypterids became major components of marine faunas during the Silurian, from which the majority of eurypterid species have been described.
 The Silurian genus Eurypterus accounts for more than 90% of all known eurypterid specimens.
 Though the group continued to diversify during the subsequent Devonian period, the eurypterids were heavily affected by the Late Devonian extinction event.
 They declined in numbers and diversity until becoming extinct during the Permian–Triassic extinction event (or sometime shortly before) 251.9 million years ago.